nikolashn/basque/MANUAL.md

 # The Basque Programming Language and C Basque Compiler Manual

 Basque is extremely extremely alpha.
 The current features are very limited and rough around the edges.
 Nothing is stable; anything is subject to change.
+This manual itself may be incomplete.

 ## Program structure